mcquo011/Regex-Tutorial/develop/regex-gist.md

 ## Author

-I am a Full-stack Web Developer passionate about creating websites and web applications that are both functional and aesthetically pleasing.
+Hi there!
+My name is Maggie and I am an emerging Full Stack Web Developer with a background in Fisheries Biology.
+With a deep passion for both technology and the environment, I am excited to combine my skills to create innovative solutions that can help address some of the pressing challenges facing our planet today.

+While my undergraduate degree was in Fisheries Biology, I have always had an interest in technology and have been fascinated by the power of code to bring ideas to life.
+After spending some time in the field, I decided to pursue my passion for technology by enrolling in a Full Stack Web Development certificate program.
+Through this program, I'm gaining hands-on experience in various web development technologies, including HTML, CSS, JavaScript, and Node.js, among others.

  Visit my [github profile](https://github.com/mcquo011) to see what I'm working on.